Amtrak’s Lake Shore Limited train consists of:

 As on other routes, you can sometimes save by booking a multi-city ticket, and getting a sleeper only for nighttime hours.
 However, because the route is so popular, rooms turn over often, and this may not help.

-One hack unique to this route is that sometimes a split ticket 449/49 or 48/448 will be more than 10% cheaper.
+One hack unique to this route is that sometimes a split ticket 449 / 49 or 48 / 448 will be more than 10% cheaper.
 This often means that you will have to switch sleeping cars at Albany.
-In particular for westbound 449/49 travelers this is a good thing, as the 49 sleeping cars (4911, 4912) are adjacent to the dining car, while the 449 sleeping car (4920) is 7 coach cars away from the dining car.
+In particular for westbound 449 / 49 travelers this is a good thing, as the 49 sleeping cars (4911, 4912) are adjacent to the dining car, while the 449 sleeping car (4920) is several cars away from the dining car.

 As on all Viewliner sleepers, the best roomette is room #1.
 This is the only roomette that you can see out windows on both sides.
 The full bedrooms can see out both sides as well, with the curtains open looking across the hallway.

 The first class sleeper car number is 4920 going west.
-Lunch is served in the Café car for sleeping car passengers only on westbound 449 at about 2PM, or after the Worcester, MA stop.
-Lunch consists of a couple selections that rotate every year or so.
-See the 449 lunch menu on the Lake Shore Limited webpage.
+Lunch is served for sleeping car passengers only on westbound 449 at about 2PM, or after the Worcester, MA stop.
 Business class passengers get a complimentary beverage before the Café car opens to all at about 3pm.
-For westbound 449 sleeper passengers, dinner is served after Albany, in the Dining car (not the Café car).
+For westbound 449 sleeper class passengers, dinner is served upon departing Albany.

 The first class sleeper car number is 4820 going east.
-Dinner is served in the Café car for sleeping car passengers only on eastbound 448 after the train splits in Albany.
-Dinner consists of a couple selections that rotate every year or so.
-See the 448 dinner menu on the Lake Shore Limited webpage.
+Dinner is served for sleeping car passengers only on eastbound 448 upon departing Albany.

 In bad winter weather scenarios, the Lake Shore Limited can be so late as to miss westbound trains from Chicago Union station.
 It’s important that you do not wait for Amtrak to call you.
 There will be dozens of sleeper passengers being rebooked, and only a few empty sleepers on the next day’s train, so chances are if you wait for Amtrak to call you, your connecting sleeper ticket will be rebooked as coach seat with an eVoucher for the difference.
 This can be a big problem if you were going a long distance out of Chicago!